lmarzy/openbracket-blog-jekyll/_posts/js/2016-10-06-es2015-array-helper-find.md

 console.log(user); // {name: 'Jack'}
 {% endhighlight %}

-The above find helper, I hope you can see is less code and much easier to read, we could of course get the code even smaller if we wanted using the new ES2015 arrow function syntax:
+As you can see the Array find helper is less code and much easier to read, we could of course get the code even smaller if we wanted using the new ES2015 arrow function syntax:

 {% highlight javascript %}
 const users = [